 - Conserve natural resources and energy.

-These green remediation practices are already in place at several Superfund sites in Region 4, including:
+Green remediation practices already in place at several Superfund sites in Region 4 include:

 - Solitron Microwave Site, Port Salerno, Florida (PDF) (2 pp, 190K, About PDF)